 If trains cannot run on a certain route, then we must improvise changes to the timetable.
 This means that fewer trains or no trains at all will be able to run along the route.
 In order to keep trains running on as many routes as possible, we utilise de-coupling points.
 These are stations (junctions) where we can re-route passengers based on the available infrastructure, personnel and material.
 Trains can reach these de-coupling points and then return in the direction from which they came, allowing us to avoid the blocked route by using alternate routes or bus transport.

 The number of buses assigned depends on the duration of the disruption, the route and the time of day.
 It is often much more difficult to arrange sufficient buses during the Monday morning rush hour than it is in the middle of the day.
 And for brief disruptions, the trains can often resume operation before the buses can reach the location.
 For longer disruptions, we assign as many NS personnel as possible at the affected stations in order to provide travelers with service and information.

-Information about disruptions on the rails is available from a number of sources: via the public address system at the station, the digital travel information screens, from the NS personnel aboard the train and via the Travel Planner Xtra app or this website.
+Information about disruptions on the rails is available from a number of sources: via the public address system at the station, the digital travel information screens, from the NS personnel aboard the train and via the Travel Planner in the NS-app or our website.
 We do our best to provide the most up-to-date information during disruptions.
 This is possible if a reliable, pre-determined plan has been drawn up for adjustments to the timetable.
 But sometimes it takes some time to draw up such a plan, for example if the disruption is more complex than usual, or if the information cannot be entered in the system fast enough.
 In these cases, the travel information will lag behind the current situation.
 As soon as the information becomes available, the travelers will be informed as to the cause of the disruption, a prognosis and an alternate travel recommendation.
 We will also keep travelers informed as we work on obtaining accurate information.